shahchayan9/Blog-App/README.md

 # Blog Application

+### Screenshots

+The screenshots of the Kubernetes running state and the application running are included in the `screenshots` folder in the repository.

+---

 This project is a microservices-based blog platform where users can create blog posts and comment on posts.
 The application is divided into two microservices:
 - **Post Service**: Manages the creation and retrieval of blog posts.
 - **Comment Service**: Manages user comments on blog posts.